GRCDEV/ArduSim/help/deployment.md

 ### 2.1 Raspberry - Pixhawk serial link

 Raspbian, the Raspberry Pi operating system, may be using the serial port by default for the standard output, so it would send a lot of useless data to the flight controller.
 To avoid this, we have to keep the serial port enabled while disabling the output.
 Open the GUI tool in "Preferences-->Raspberry pi configuration", and enable "Serial Port" and disable "Serial Console" in the "Interfaces" tab.
-Alternatively, you can use the console utility with the following commands.
-Then go to *"Interfacing Options" - "Serial"* and enable it, but then you must check the file */boot/cmdline.txt* after reboot and remove the text *"console=serial0,115200"* if found.
+Alternatively, you can use the console utility with the following commands, go to *"Interfacing Options" - "Serial"* and enable it, but then you must check the file */boot/cmdline.txt* after reboot and remove the text *"console=serial0,115200"* if found.

     sudo apt-get update
     sudo raspi-config

-Finally we have to enable the **ttyAMA0** serial port, which is disabled by default on the Raspberry Pi model 3 (not in the previous versions) to be able to use the bluetooth output through the GPIO connector, so we need to swap serial and bluetooth ports.
+Finally we have to enable the **ttyAMA0** serial port, which is disabled by default on the Raspberry Pi model 3 to be able to use the bluetooth output through the GPIO connector (not in previous versions), so we need to swap serial and bluetooth ports.
 Edit the file */boot/config.txt/* and add this two lines (the first one could already be there):

     enable_uart=1
     dtoverlay=pi3-miniuart-bt